shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 You take X True damage at the start of each of your turns.

+**Ending Bleeding:**

+-   You recover hp: Remove all stacks.
-**Ending Bleeding:** All stacks of the Condition end when you’re subjected to an effect that restores your HP.
-Alternatively, a creature can attempt to remove 1 or more stacks of the Condition by taking the Medicine Action.
+-   A creature can attempt to remove 1 or more stacks of the Condition by taking the Medicine Action.

 # Blinded